splanck/vc/docs/vcdoc.md

 for the lifetime of the pointer.
 This lets the optimizer assume no aliasing between `restrict` qualified pointers.

+The `register` storage class hints that a variable should be kept in a machine register when possible.  vc currently ignores this hint but parses the keyword for future use.

 Structures and unions are declared with the `struct` or `union` keyword.
 Members are accessed using `.` for objects or `->` when working through a pointer.
 For structures each member has its own storage in the order declared.